-In 2018, Arden Chambers will only accept applications for pupillage submitted on its own form (click here for our form) for pupillage commencing September/October 2020.
+In 2018, Arden Chambers will only accept applications for pupillage submitted on its own form (click here for our form and click here for our equalities monitoring form) for pupillage commencing September/October 2019.
 The deadline for applications is 4pm on 28 February 2018 and applications must have been received by that time in order to be considered.

 Completed application forms should be emailed to firstname.lastname@example.org (with the subject heading “Pupillage Application”).